COSC3020/little-o-proof-bpotter8/README.md

 If we use the same constants from the little-o definition in the big-o definition, f(n) < c * g(n) is always equal to f(n) <= c * g(n)
 If this is true, then it also true that little-o implies big-o.
+The difference of the two definitions is that little-o uses < which makes the growth much stricter when compared to the definition for big-o.
+The definition for big-o uses a <= which makes the growth for g(x) less restrictive.
+This difference between the definitions is the reason why little-o can imply big-o.